 E. Urner Goodman needed a way to honor Boy Scouts who actually lived the Scout Oath instead of just reciting it.
 So on a July night at Treasure Island Scout Camp in Pennsylvania, he and Carroll Edson created a secret ceremony involving a blindfold, a canoe ride, and an overnight vigil alone in the woods.
 Fifty scouts became the first "Ordeal" members.
 The Order of the Arrow spread to every state within thirty years, eventually inducting over one million members.
 Goodman built American Scouting's most exclusive club by making boys prove themselves through silence and service, not badges.

-Max Reger's Hebbel Requiem premiered in a memorial concert conducted by Philipp Wolfrum on July 16, 1916.
-This performance cemented Reger's reputation as Germany's leading conservative composer during the war years, ensuring his complex choral works remained central to German liturgical music long after his death.
+Max Reger's Hebbel Requiem premiered in a memorial concert conducted by Philipp Wolfrum on July 16, 1916, just weeks after the composer's sudden death at age forty-three.
+The performance cemented Reger's reputation as Germany's leading conservative composer during the war years, offering audiences a deeply emotional work at a time of profound national grief.
+His complex choral writing continued to influence German liturgical music for decades, keeping his name prominent in a tradition that valued harmonic richness over modernist experimentation.

 Sixteen hours.